- The front windows were covered with a series of green shutters to keep the afternoon sun from pouring into them.

 - And those that are left are either in hiding, or slipped out of the city under cover of darkness.

-- 11.1While pretending to do: Moran watched every move under cover of reading the newspaperMore example sentences
+- 10.1While pretending to do something: Moran watched every move under cover of reading the newspaperMore example sentences

 - You abused them under cover of medical examination.

 - In an envelope or parcel without any marks to identify the sender.Example sentences

 - Sales literature posted will be sent under plain cover and will only bear names and addresses on the outside.